eelegiap/russian-nlp-modeling/README.md

 ## vector_files folder
 - Folder with the TFIDF, CV, LDA, and NMF vectors calculated from my first pass on the RNC texts

+## ISMT-117-Report.pdf
+- Outlining the purpose and preliminary findings of the project